mateo2181/react-native-challenge/README.md

       - species
       - gender
       - status
-      - How many episodes the character has been part of?
+      - how many episodes the character has been part of?

 ## Technical considerations
 - The app should be developed using React Native (use ```create-react-native-app``` is valid).